 Motivations: Convenience, speed, false sense of safety

-Watch for: Credentials exposed in code repos, improper secret storage, reuse of sensitive access tokens across environments.
+Watch for: Credentials exposed in code repositories, improper secret storage, reuse of sensitive access tokens across environments.

 4. The Adventurer